benbusby/colorstorm/README.md

 Each theme is modeled after an iconic location in the game, and all color themes follow the AA/AAA color accessibility guidelines for all font sizes.

-### (New) "Darker" Themes
+### "Darker" Themes
 - Earthbound Darker
 - Zombie Threed Darker
 - Dusty Dunes Darker
 - Fire Spring Darker

-These themes are nearly identical to their "regular" theme counterparts, but use a dark gray background to create more contrast with the syntax colors.
+These themes are nearly identical to their "regular" theme counterparts, but use a darker background to provide a higher contrast alternative with the syntax colors.

-#### Earthbound / Earthbound Darker
+#### Earthbound
 - Colors:
   - ![#1c0037](https://placehold.it/15/1c0037/000000?text=+) `#1c0037` (Background)
   - ![#ffffff](https://placehold.it/15/ffffff/000000?text=+) `#ffffff` (Foreground)